odoo-dev/odoo/doc/howtos/rdtraining/02_setup.rst

     Prevents the worker from taking longer than <limit> seconds to process a request.

-The last two are going to be used to prevent the worker from being killed when debugging the source code.
+The last two can be used to prevent the worker from being killed when debugging the source code.

-.. tip:: You may face an error like `AttributeError: module '$MODULE_NAME' has no attribute '$ATTRIBUTE'`
+.. tip:: You may face an error similar to `AttributeError: module '$MODULE_NAME' has no attribute '$ATTRIBUTE'`

-         You may need to re-install the module with `$ pip install --upgrade --force-reinstall $MODULE_NAME`
+         In this case you may need to re-install the module with `$ pip install --upgrade --force-reinstall $MODULE_NAME`

-         If this error occurs with more than one module you may need to re-install all the requirements with `$ pip3 install --upgrade --force-reinstall -r requirements.txt`
+         If this error occurs with more than one module then you may need to re-install all the requirements with `$ pip3 install --upgrade --force-reinstall -r requirements.txt`

-         You can also remove the python cache to solve the issue
+         You can also clear the python cache to solve the issue

          .. code-block:: console